 I’m Lauren,

-Our company started when I discovered I have food sensitivities to 30 different foods and spices.
+Ugly Noodle started when I discovered I have food sensitivities.
 It changed my entire life.

-I couldn’t eat many pre-made sauces anymore, I had to make my own.
-I was raised around women who loved to cook and my first job was at a greenhouse.
-Eating and growing food has always called to me!
+I couldn’t eat many pre-made foods anymore, and I had to make my own.
+I was raised around women who loved to cook and my first job was at a greenhouse – so cooking and growing food has always called to me!
 My grandmothers from Krakow and Sicily valued writing down their recipes and teaching their daughters to love food through cooking.
-Those traditions and recipes came with them to the US and are alive in me.
+Those traditions and recipes came with them to the US and are alive in me today.

-My passion for providing financial assistance for food gardens stems from my personal experiences living in a food desert on food stamps.
-Ugly Noodle’s mission is to serve you tasty A.F. sensitivity friendly foods that to give back to community gardens and end food deserts.
+My passion for providing allergen friendly food assistance for food pantries stems from my personal experiences living in a food desert on food stamps.
+Ugly Noodle’s mission is to serve you tasty A.F. sensitivity friendly foods that to give back to our local community food pantries to help to end food deserts.

 A food desert is an area where people have limited physical access to affordable and nutritious foods.
 In 2010, the USDA reported that 23.5 million Americans lived in food deserts.
 They lived more than one mile from a supermarket in urban areas and more than ten miles in rural/suburban areas.